ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

 ```

 ### Weather
-Tested with yr and daswetter.
-One or more of following objects must have `Function=Weather` and `Room=Any` set to be available in configuration:
+Tested with `yr` and `daswetter`.
+One or more of the following objects must have `Function=Weather` and `Room=Any` set to be available in configuration:
-- daswetter.0.NextDays.Location_1
+- `daswetter.0.NextDays.Location_1`
-- yr.0.forecast
+- `yr.0.forecast`

-Tested with AccuWeather driver v1.1.0 https://github.com/iobroker-community-adapters/ioBroker.accuweather.
+Tested with `AccuWeather` driver v1.1.0 https://github.com/iobroker-community-adapters/ioBroker.accuweather.
 Custom Lovelace card created in support of accuweather forecast - https://github.com/algar42/IoB.lovelace.accuweather-card

 ### Shopping list